sebunger/mercurial/rust/README.rst

 indicate why the rust code cannot be used (say, using lookarounds in hgignore).

+Creating a ``.cargo/config`` file with the following content enables debug information in optimized builds.
+This make profiles more informative with source file name and line number for Rust stack frames and (in some cases) stack frames for Rust functions that have been inlined.

+  [profile.release]
+  debug = true

 ``py-spy`` (https://github.com/benfred/py-spy) can be used to construct a single profile with rust functions and python functions (as opposed to ``hg --profile``, which attributes time spent in rust to some unlucky python code running shortly after the rust code, and as opposed to tools for native code like ``perf``, which attribute time to the python interpreter instead of python functions).

+Example usage:

+  $ make PURE=--rust local # Don't forget to recompile after a code change
+  $ py-spy record --native --output /tmp/profile.svg -- ./hg ...

 Developing Rust
 ===============